Shengaero/KJDA-Utilities/README.md

 **NOTE: Kotlin setup is up to you!**

 It's highly recommended you use the newest build stable stdlib build.

+It's also highly recommended you add the `kotlin-reflect` library to your project, as various parts of KJDA-Utilities make use of it.

 If you are unsure on how to install kotlin, or add kotlin using either maven or gradle the following pages can help you: